-Colombian Adoptees connect with each other to share stories, resources and above all identity.
+FREE Event.
+Colombian Adoptees Ages 16 & above to connect with each other to share stories, resources, and above all identity.

 A support group for Colombian Adoptees, born in Colombia and adopted in the United States and beyond.
 A place to come together to share stories, thoughts, feelings, and ideas, receive psycho-education, process grief/loss, and build strong bonds and connections.

 Group Support: Learn the 7 Core Themes in Adoption to help you better understand the emotional and psychological impact of growing up as an adoptee.
-The Seven Core Issues are Loss, Rejection, Shame/Guilt, Grief, Identity, Intimacy, and Mastery/Control.
+The Seven Core Issues are Loss, Rejection, Shame/Guilt, Grief, Identity, Intimacy, and Mastery/Control developed by Sharon Kaplan Roszia and Alison Davis Maxon.

 The topic will be facilitated by Adoptions/Foster Care Psychotherapist, adult adoptee Jeanette Yoffe, MFT, founder of Celia Center.

-Time and place shown in Events Calendar.
+Time and place are shown in the Events Calendar.
 Meetings held virtually via ZOOM until further notice.
-Please make a donation to receive further registration and ZOOM link for event.

 Jeanette Yoffe explains foster care to adoption from the child’s point of view.